 LNG itself is a safe, odorless, non-toxic and environmentally friendly fuel.
 When exposed to the environment, LNG rapidly evaporates and disperses, leaving no residue on water or soil.
 LNG can only burn in a highly unlikely combination of events – if it is vaporized, mixed with the right amount of air and provided a source of ignition.

 LNG is pumped into double-hulled ships specifically designed to safely store LNG at -260°F, and transported by sea.
 Once an LNG ship is at the berth, LNG is transferred to and stored in insulated onshore tanks.
 When natural gas is needed, the LNG is transported within the terminal to a processing unit, where it is warmed to a temperature at which it reverts to its gaseous state.
 It can then be delivered by pipeline to homes, businesses and power plants.

-LNG ships are designed for safe operations in accordance with stringent industry and government standards.
+LNG ships are designed to operate safely in accordance with stringent industry and government standards.
 All ships are double-hulled, with more than six feet of space between the outer and inner hulls and the cargo tanks to prevent leakage or rupture in the event of an accident.
-LNG ships are also equipped with sophisticated leak detection technology, emergency shutdown systems, advanced radar and positioning systems, and numerous other technologies designed to provide for the safe transport of LNG.
+LNG ships are also equipped with sophisticated leak-detection technology, emergency shutdown systems, advanced radar and positioning systems and numerous other technologies designed to provide for the safe transport of LNG.

 For more information about LNG, visit the Center for LNG.